Cape Charles Air Force Station: World War II coastal defense installation

 The military history of this station resumed in 1941 when the United States Army established Fort Winslow at this location as a coastal defense artillery installation.
-It complemented Fort Story on Cape Henry to defend Chesapeake Bay as part of the Harbor Defenses of Chesapeake Bay (HD Chesapeake).
+It complemented Fort Story on Cape Henry to defend the Chesapeake Bay as part of the Harbor Defenses of Chesapeake Bay (HD Chesapeake).
 The post was briefly renamed Fort Custis, but it was soon realized this could create confusion with Fort Eustis in Newport News, Virginia, and in October 1942 it was renamed Fort John Custis.
 It was named for John Parke Custis, son of Martha Washington and an officer in the Revolutionary War.

 Shortly after the base was established construction began on Battery 122, later named Battery Winslow.
 This was for two casemated 16 in ex-Navy guns, eventually creating a crossfire with two similar batteries at Fort Story.
 Battery 123, another 16-inch battery, was proposed but never built.
 Following the American entry into World War II a four-gun battery of 155 mm guns was deployed on Fisherman Island; circular concrete "Panama mounts" were built to improve their firing positions.
 This was a stopgap until two 6 in gun batteries were completed at the fort in 1943.
 A mine casemate for a controlled underwater mine field was built on Fisherman Island.
 The 1st Battalion, 52nd Coast Artillery (CA) Regiment arrived at Fort John Custis on 27 August 1942, armed with eight 8 in ex-Navy railway guns.
 On 5 April 1943 this battalion was redesignated as the 286th CA (Rwy) Battalion.

 At least ten fire control towers were built on the Eastern Shore to support the fort.
 Three still stand on Smith Island near the Cape Charles Lighthouse and another two were on Mockhorn Island.
 One was on the mainland fort property and three were at Wise Point.
 Another was in Cheapside, Virginia, north of what is now Kiptopeke State Park.

 The batteries on the mainland at Fort John Custis during World War II were as follows: